 - How important is it that my team be nearby?

 - How far does my budget need to stretch?
-Will I need to focus more on low-cost markets, like Ukraine, so I can hire a larger number of developers?
+Will I need to focus more on low-cost markets and consider Ukraine offshore development, so I can hire a larger number of developers?

 - Do I have the right staff on hand to manage the outsourced team, or will I need a managed services type arrangement?